US Health Division Team

 The US Health Division is Dimagi’s newest division, created during the COVID-19 pandemic as Dimagi began supporting public health agencies conduct contact tracing and case investigation.
 The US Health Division leverages expertise in project delivery, technology, and partnerships to design digital systems and tools that have the potential to radically improve public programs in the United States.

 Dimagi is looking for a Technical Project Analyst (TPA) to join our US Health team.
 This position will be affiliated with our office in Cambridge, MA, but is also open to remote employment within the US.

-The Technical Project Analyst is an entry-level role on the project implementation team at Dimagi.
 In this role, you will support a project team working on the optimal design and development of applications built on our flagship platform CommCare.
 This position will support one or more project teams with the appropriate management and analysis of business requirements, translation of business requirements into technical requirements, timely implementation of technical deliverables as per specifications, testing and quality assurance of technical work, and contribution to process improvement.

 You will be working in an agile environment alongside a dynamic, multi-skilled team of developers, engineers, public health, and project management specialists.
-Much of our work remains focused on COVID-19 response and requires flexibility as we work with our partners to respond to the pandemic's dynamic nature.

 The specific responsibilities of a Technical Project Analyst can vary per project but are likely to include:

 - Implement technical requirements as defined by clients and the project teams.
 As an "app builder," you will use the most advanced functionality of the CommCare platform to create complex applications that enable users to accomplish a range of tasks.
 On any given day, this might include tasks like building out the logic for a complex form, testing out rules that automatically update data, testing a new text message survey that goes out to community members or troubleshooting a tricky calculation.